armanio123/GitRepoLink/README.md

 # Repo Link
 Visual Studio extension that allows to copy a link to the repository file of the current caret position.

-## Gettin started
+## Getting started
- 1. Put the cursor on a code line you want to have an hyperlink.
+ 1. Put the cursor on a code line you want to have a hyperlink.
  1. Click on `Tools>Copy Repo Link`.
  1. The hyperlink will be copied to the clipboard.